rrueger/vim-statusryne/README.md

 ## Statusryne

-This is a fairly simple satusline and tabline plugin for vim.
+A simple satusline and tabline plugin for vim.

 #### Satusline